-HEB is proud to continue a long and distinguished record of innovative graduate training that dates back more than 100 years and that prepares students for careers in teaching and advanced research.
-HEB graduate students receive generous funding for their entire degree program to get hands-on training in both laboratory and field-based research, as well as training to teach.
-In addition to the extraordinary resources within the department, HEB graduate students also benefit from the unparalleled resources of Harvard University, including strong collaborations with related departments such as Anthropology, Organismic and Evolutionary Biology, and Psychology, and access to the rich collections of the Peabody Museum and the Museum of Comparative Zoology.
+HEB is proud to continue a century-long tradition of training the future leaders in understanding humans from an evolutionary perspective.
+Our graduate students receive generous funding for their entire degree program and get hands-on training in teaching and both laboratory and field-based research.
+In addition to the extraordinary resources within the department, HEB graduate students also benefit from the unparalleled resources of Harvard University, including strong collaborations with departments such as Organismic and Evolutionary Biology, Economics and Psychology as well as the Broad Institute, Harvard Medical School, Kennedy School and the Peabody Museum.

 -Joseph Henrich, Department Chair, Professor of Human Evolutionary Biology